Get to know us...

-We have 114 en-suite bedrooms, offering six different styles of accommodation from junior double to feature bedrooms.
+We have 114 en-suite bedrooms, offering five different styles of accommodation from standard double to feature bedrooms.
 Our bedrooms allow guests to enjoy a stylish/modern and practical interior along with spacious work environment.

 Located on the A6120 Northern ring road, just 4 miles from the city centre we are the nearest of all four star Leeds hotels to Leeds/Bradford airport and we also offer extensive free car parking.

 Our facilities, services and customer care have the AIM gold accreditation by the Meetings Industry Association.
 Facilities featured in our dedicated conference centre include FREE hi-speed Internet access as well as Web Data Suite, providing a more sustainable way of meeting.

 Our catering facilities include Woodlands Suite, the contemporary styled Brasserie and award winning Stables Pub with 'Cask Marque' recognition for real ales.